theo-armour/agenda/1-notes.md

 * national Park Spicer Meadows reservoir
 * Patrick: notes, 100 year, house&nbsp;
 * California historical society visit
-* Thank sant
-* Helsinki declaration 1964 research ethics&nbsp;
+* Thank sant: Helsinki declaration 1964 research ethics&nbsp;
-* Right to be forgotten GDPR&nbsp; Got it Charlie&nbsp;&nbsp;
+* Right to be forgotten GDPR
 * What Have We Liberals Done to the West Coast?
 Jun 15 Kristov&nbsp;
 * Centrist voters can reasonably ask: Why put liberals in charge nationally when the places where they have greatest control are plagued by homelessness, crime and dysfunction?&nbsp;
 * Politics always is part theater, but out West too often we settle for being performative rather than substantive.&nbsp;